 In December 2020, Nicolas Kokkalis announced inside the Pi Network’s App that they are setting the roadmap to mainnet in a year.
 Therefore, we can expect Pi to go live in December 2021 or early 2022.

 At that point, all validated accounts will be transferred to the main network, and the faucet from the beta test will be shut down.

 Also, fake users and duplicated accounts will be discarded from the network.

 The first event that is going to throw a tantrum into the Pi Network’s community will be “the purge” that will take place while switching to the mainnet.
 The Federated Byzantine Agreement concept applied in its consensus protocol will require this transition to be done with maximum diligence.

 Inevitably, users that have held multiple accounts will not be happy about it.

-Also, Pi’s Attention Marketplace, Barter Marketplace, and Decentralized App Store will redefine the way a cryptocurrency’ community interacts.
-The network will offer its users a way to barter their attention to advertisers that want to show ads into the community, and a place where they can offer or look for products and services paid in Pi cryptocurrency.
+Pi’s Attention Marketplace, Barter Marketplace, and Decentralized App Store will redefine how a cryptocurrency community interacts.
+The network will offer its users a way to barter their attention to advertisers that want to show ads into the community and a place where they can offer or look for products and services paid in Pi cryptocurrency.

-Furthermore, developers will also be able to build Dapps leveraging Pi’s existing infrastructure as well as the shared resources of the community.
+Furthermore, developers will also be able to build Dapps leveraging Pi’s existing infrastructure and the community’s shared resources.